Ibn al-Khattab: First Chechen War

 According to Khattab's brother, he first heard about the Chechen conflict on an Afghan television channel in 1995; that same year, he entered Chechnya, posing as a television reporter.
 He was credited as being a pioneer in producing video footage of Chechen rebel combat operations in order to aid fundraising efforts as well as international recruitment, and he himself achieved notoriety in 1996 when he himself filmed an ambush he led against a Russian armored column in Shatoy.
 Not long after his arrival he married an ethnic Lak woman from Dagestan, the sister of Nadyr Khachiliev, an Islamist and leader of the Union of the Muslims of Russia, which has been seen as a way to already internationalize the Chechen struggle.

 During the First Chechen War, Khattab participated in fighting Russian federal forces and acted as an intermediary financier between foreign Muslim funding sources and the local fighters.
 To help secure funding and spread the message of resistance, he was frequently accompanied by at least one cameraman.

+Also, during the First Chechen War, Khattab frequently used the Saudi Arabian flag to represent himself, and continued to view himself a Saudi citizen while fighting under the leadership of Dzhokhar Dudayev.
+He received financial support from Saudi sources, and his activities were recognised by prominent Saudi religious scholars, including former Grand Mufti Ibn Baz, Al-Uthaymin, and Ibn Jibrin.

 His units were credited with several devastating ambushes on Russian columns in the Chechen mountains.
 His first action was the October 1995 ambush of a Russian convoy which killed 47 soldiers.
 Khattab gained early fame and a great notoriety in Russia for his April 1996 ambush of a large armored column in a narrow gorge of Yaryshmardy, near Shatoy, which killed up to 100 soldiers and destroyed some two or three dozen vehicles.
 In another ambush, near Vedeno, at least 28 Russian troops were killed.

 In 1996 on the order from Aslan Maskhadov President of Chechnya, Khattab was appointed as the Chief of Military Training Center of the Central Front of the ChRI Armed Forces.

 In the course of the war, Shamil Basayev became his closest ally and personal friend.
 He was also associated with Zelimkhan Yandarbiyev, who gave Khattab two of the highest Chechen military awards, the Order of Honor and the Brave Warrior medal, and promoted him to the rank of general in 1997.

 A senior Chechen commander by the name of Izmailov told press how Khattab urged restraint, citing the Quran, when at the end of the war the Chechens wanted to shoot those they considered traitors.